 Traditionally, tofu is made by soaking, crushing, and cooking soybeans into a soymilk or "slurry," then adding a coagulant (usually calcium sulfate or calcium chloride and GDL).
 The soymilk coagulates into a large block of tofu that is cut into smaller blocks and packed in water-filled tubs.

-For best freezing results: First remove Morinaga Silken Tofu from the package.
-Slice lengthwise in 1/4-inch thick strips and cover with plastic wrap.
+For best freezing results: First remove Mori-Nu Silken Tofu from the package.
+Slice lengthwise in 1/4-inch-thick strips and cover with plastic wrap.
 Place in the freezer for a few days (at least 24 hours).
 We recommend preparing and freezing several packages-worth at once.
 Then you can thaw as needed like frozen cutlets.
-When you thaw these tofu "cutlets" in the microwave or in warm water, the ice will fall off, leaving a tofu that has a meat-like appearance.
+When you thaw these tofu "cutlets" in the microwave or in warm water, the ice will melt, leaving the tofu with a meat-like appearance.
 Marinate in any thick sauce (like teriyaki, sweet & sour, or barbecue sauce), then broil, bake, or even grill on the BBQ!

-The longer Morinaga Silken Tofu is frozen, the better the results will be.
+The longer Mori-Nu Silken Tofu is frozen, the better the results will be.
 However, we do not recommend eating tofu that has been frozen for more than 60 days.

 Long ago, the tofu (called "kinugoshi") of the emperor and royal court required special preparation by skilled Japanese artisans.
 The result was a delicately flavored tofu with a texture so smooth and creamy, it seemed to have been strained through silk.

-Morinaga Silken Tofu has a shelf-life of one year.
+Mori-Nu Silken Tofu has a long shelf-life.
 The "best used by" date printed on the package represents one year to the day after it was made.
-That is, a tofu package marked best used by "DEC 31 12" was made on December 31, 2011.
-We do not recommend eating any Morinaga products after the "best used by" date.
+That is, a tofu package marked best used by "DEC 31 21" was made on December 31, 2020.
+We do not recommend eating any Mori-Nu products after the "best used by" date.

-You do not need to refrigerate Morinaga Silken Tofu until the package is opened.
+You do not need to refrigerate Mori-Nu Silken Tofu until the package is opened.
 For best results, store in a cool, dry place like your pantry or cupboard.

-Extra Firm can be used for stir-fry, Firm works well for scramblers and desserts, and Soft is great for dips and smoothies.
+Extra Firm can be used for stir-fry, Firm works well for scrambles and desserts, and Soft is great for dips and smoothies.
 Lite is mild in flavor and low in calories (30) and fat (only 1 gram) per serving.
 Use Lite in place of original varieties in any recipe.
-Blend Lite with Mori-Nu Mates Pudding Mix for irresistible low-fat desserts.
 Nigari is great for traditional Japanese dishes.
 Every texture is suitable for an endless list of recipes!

 More studies into sub-nutrients like soy isoflavones have established a strong connection between the consumption of soyfoods and the reduction of the risk of many types of cancer.
-This research is ongoing -- but it is encouraging to realize that in China, Japan, and all other tofu consuming countries, people suffer only 10% of the cancer and heart disease we suffer from here in the USA.
-In addition, in Japan, there is no word for the term "hot flash" -- the symptoms of menopause are almost non-existent!
+This research is ongoing—but it is encouraging to realize that in China, Japan, and all other tofu consuming countries, people suffer only 10% of the cancer and heart disease we suffer from here in the USA.
 So, a serving of tofu or two each day is certainly well advised.
 Now some studies are even showing that the calcium loss leading to osteoporosis can be reduced with a diet high in soy isoflavones.
 There's always been a good reason for eating tofu.

 Tofu, like all moist protein, is considered to be "potentially hazardous" by the FDA unless it is packaged carefully and kept under refrigeration.
 In Japan, the tofu is thrown out if it becomes even two or three days old!
 That's because the Japanese are serious about fresh tofu and they know that spoiled tofu can ruin your whole day.